artainmo/minishell-unittest/README.md

 # minishell_unittest

 ### Info
- This is a unittest for minishell primarily focused on tokens and parsing, you can add tests in the tests.txt file if you want to.
+ This is a unittest for [minishell](https://github.com/artainmo/minishell) primarily focused on tokens and parsing, you can add tests in the tests.txt file if you want to.<br>
- The program will compare your minishell and bach's terminal output, files you created and content inside those files.
+ The program will compare your minishell and bach's terminal output, files you created and content inside those files.<br>
- To isolate one case you can modify the test/test.txt file and modify tests.txt into test.txt inside main.py To put a test in comment or deactivate it use #.
+ To isolate one case you can modify the test/test.txt file and modify tests.txt into test.txt inside main.py.<br>
+ To put a test in comment or deactivate it use #.

 ### Prerequisites: